krontech/chronos-cli/src/pipeline/README.md

  * `SIGHUP`: Reboot the video pipeline and update its configuration.
  * `SIGINT`: Terminate the pipeline and shut down gracefully.
  * `SIGUSR1`: Seek one frame forward when in playback mode.
- * `SIGUSR2`: Seek one frame backward when in playback mode.
+ * `SIGUSR2`: Seek to the first frame when in playback mode.

-`SIGUSR1` can also be sent as a POSIX.1b signal via sigqueue(), in which case the `sigval.si_int` parameter specifies the number of frames to seek when in playback mode.
+When sent as a POSIX.1b signal via sigqueue(), `SIGUSR1` is interpreted as a seek relative to the current frame.
+In this case, the `sigval.si_int` can be positive to seek forwards, or negative to seek backwards.

+When sent as a POSIX.1b signal via sigqueue(), `SIGUSR2` is interpreted as a seek to an abolute frame number.
+In this case, the `sigval.si_int` gives the desired frame number.

 The `cam-pipeline` program will create a named FIFO at `/tmp/cam-screencap.jpg`, and operates the write end of the FIFO.
 When this FIFO is opened, the pipeline